What We Do

 Director

-Richard Owers is a director of Owers Warwick Architects, and the former Chairman of the Cambridge Association of Architects.
-He has also acted as a design panel member for both SHAPE East and the Cambridge Design and Conservation Panel and on the editorial board of the Cambridge Architecture gazette.
+Richard Owers is a director of Owers Warwick Architects, and a Trustee of Cambridge Forum for the Construction Industry.
+He is the former Chair of the Cambridge Association of Architects and has acted as a design panel member for both SHAPE East and the Cambridge Design and Conservation Panel, as well as on the editorial board of the Cambridge Architecture gazette.

 Richard studied at the University of Edinburgh and trained at Edward Cullinan Architects.
 From 1992 he worked in private practice in Berlin.
 As an associate at Wuttke & Ringhoff he collaborated on two competition-winning schemes for public buildings: Weimar City Hall and Meiningen Town Hall.
-He returned to England in 1997 and joined Penoyre and Prasad Architects where he worked as an associate on a number of arts, education, health care and housing schemes, including a sustainable housing development for the regeneration of Gravesend in Kent.
+He returned to England in 1997 and joined Penoyre and Prasad Architects where he worked as an associate on a number of arts, education, health care and housing schemes.

 Richard Warwick